Vaulted0/Vau1ted-Wallet-Checker/README.md

-# Solana Wallet Activity Checker
+# Vaulted's Solana Wallet Activity Checker

 A Python script that checks Solana wallet addresses for recent activity (within the last 2 weeks).